 The Company identifies its segments based on the way management organizes the Company to assess performance and make operating decisions regarding the allocation of resources.
-In accordance with the criteria in SFAS No. 131, Disclosure about Segments of an Enterprise and Related Information, the Company has concluded it has two reportable segments beginning in the first quarter of fiscal 2007, the Management Consulting Services segment and the Software Solutions segment.
+In accordance with the criteria in SFAS No. 131,

+Disclosure about Segments of an Enterprise and Related Information, the Company has concluded it has two reportable segments beginning in the first quarter of fiscal 2007, the Management Consulting Services segment and the Software Solutions segment.
 The Management Consulting Services segment is comprised of four operating segments (Operations, Strategy, Marketing and International) which are aggregated into one reportable segment.
 Management Consulting Services includes consulting services related to business strategy and planning, marketing and customer relationship management, billing system support, operating system support, revenue assurance, corporate investment services, and business model transformation.
 Software Solutions is a single reportable operating segment that provides custom developed software, consulting and technical services.
-These services range from developing initial business and system requirements, to software development, software configuration and
+These services range from developing initial business and system requirements, to software development, software configuration and implementation, and post-contract customer support.
+The Company began reporting the Software Solutions segment as a result of the acquisition of Cartesian on January 2, 2007.

-The accounting policies for the segments are the same as those described in the summary of significant accounting policies in Note 1 and in our 2006 Form 10-K. Management evaluates segment performance based upon income (loss) from operations, excluding share-based compensation (benefits), depreciation and intangibles amortization.
-Inter-segment sales were immaterial in the first quarter of fiscal 2007.
-The Company had one reporting segment during the first quarter of fiscal 2006, the Management Consulting Services segment.
+Management evaluates segment performance based upon income (loss) from operations, excluding share-based compensation (benefits), depreciation and intangibles amortization.
+Inter-segment sales were approximately \$0.3 million and \$0.6 million in the thirteen and thirty-nine weeks ended September 29, 2007, respectively.
+The Company had one reporting segment during the thirteen and thirty-nine weeks ended September 30, 2006, the Management Consulting Services segment.
+In addition, in its administrative division, entitled Not Allocated to